 Where to file.
-If any of the following situations apply to you, you should file your return with the Internal Revenue Service Center, Philadelphia, PA 19255-0002.
+If any of the following situations apply to you, you should file your return with the Internal Revenue Service Center, Austin, TX 73301-0215.

-- 1) You claim the foreign earned income exclusion. - You claim the foreign housing exclusion or deduction. - 3) You claim the exclusion of income for bona fide residents of American Samoa. - You live in a foreign country or U.S. possession and have no legal residence or principal place of business in the United States.
+- You claim the foreign earned income exclusion. - You claim the foreign housing exclusion or deduction. - You use an APO or FPO address. - You live in a foreign country or are a resident, for tax purposes, of a foreign country.